mhtess/bdappl2018/chapters/3-simpleModels.md

 (Note that there are actually several related but different ways of creating credible intervals. citet:kruschke2014doing has a helpful discussion of these.)

 The following code computes a credible interval in a crude way.
+The code chunk below calls out to an external JavaScript library called "Lodash" using `_.fn()`.
+For documentation about lodash, see [https://lodash.com/docs/](https://lodash.com/docs/).
-(There are better ways of doing this outside of WebPPL.
+(It should be noted: There are better ways of doing this outside of WebPPL.
 For example, the `coda` package in R can take a list of samples and estimate a smooth curve for them, and then compute a credible interval.
 )

 ~~~~
 var credibleInterval = function(mySamples, credMass){
-  var sortedPts = _.sort(mySamples)
+  var sortedPts = sort(mySamples)
   var ciIdxInc = Math.ceil(credMass*sortedPts.length)
   var nCIs = sortedPts.length - ciIdxInc